Tabernacle: Laden with Treasures

 In his opening chapter of Hilchos Bais Habechira, Maimonides says one of the essential principles governing the Temple’s construction is a room called the “Holy of Holies.”
 Yet, in the very next law when listing the various vessels, the Ark—the centerpiece of this Holy of Holies—is glaringly absent from the list!
-How can the room called an “essential principle” take precedence over its centerpiece?
+How can the room called an “essential principle” take precedence over its content, it centerpiece?

 Even in chapter 4 when Maimonides addresses the Ark, he focusses on the chambers in which it was to be hidden upon the prophesied destruction of the Temple.
-He does not focus on its measurements as he did regarding the other vessels.
+He does not focus on the Ark’s measurements as he did regarding the other vessels.
 How do we explain this second omission?
 And why was the Ark—and no other vessel—hidden?
 What is this unique character of the Ark?

 Hilchos Klay Hamikdash (chap.
 2) addresses the incense.
 After formulating 11 laws governing this incense, Maimonides includes 2 final laws concerning the carrying of the Ark restricting transporting the Ark via wagon or animal, and that it must me carried by man, with their faces towards the Ark, and not to remove its poles.
 Why are these 2 laws grouped with the incense?